 Note that the precise cutoff at which a lengthening procedure should be used is evolving, as surgical techniques have improved.
 After a shared decision making process in which the family considers the risks and benefits, it may be reasonable to employ a lengthening procedure for a discrepancy of 4 cm or less.

-If the projected leg length discrepancy is 20 cm or more, amputation is highly recommeded.
+If the projected leg length discrepancy is 20 cm or more, amputation is highly recommended.

-A majority of children with bowed legs can be treated with observation alone with spontaneous resolution between the ages of 2-3 years old expected.
+A majority of children with bowed legs can be treated with observation alone with spontaneous resolution expected between the ages of 2-3 years old.
 Mild bowing that persists beyond this age can be treated with a Knee-Ankle-Foot-Orthosis (KAFO), though this has had mixed results.
 More severe bowing or persistent bowing beyond the age of 4 should warrant a consideration of surgery.
 Surgical options include proximal tibia-fibula osteotomies, guided growth with lateral hemiepiphysiodesis, or medial epiphysiolysis (bar resection).
-Often times these surgeries are performed in combination.
+Oftentimes these surgeries are performed in combination.

 (Additional information about this rare condition is provided in this excellent review: Congenital Pseudarthrosis of the Tibia, Journal of the American Academy of Orthopaedic Surgeons: April 2008 - Volume 16 - Issue 4 - p 228-236)

-In the vast majority of cases, in-toeing is treated non-operatively with and parental reassurance and education.
+In the vast majority of cases, in-toeing is treated non-operatively, coupled with parental reassurance and education.
 Most children will grow out of in-toeing as they age.
 These children should not have restrictions and should participate in activities similar to their peers.

 In cases of rigid metatarsus adductus (that is, if the foot does not passively correct to neutral) serial casting can be performed.
 In even rarer cases of severe femoral anteversion or internal tibial torsion that do not improve by the age of 8 years old leading to significant cosmetic and functional disability, correctional osteotomy can be considered.